jjiajun/pom-token/README.md

 - Fetches the total supply of POM tokens in the economy

 ### Mint 3 Tokens
-- Mints 3 POM tokens that are added to your Metamask wallet address.
-3 POM tokens will be added to the total supply of POM too
+- Mints 3 POM tokens that are added to your Metamask wallet address
+- 3 POM tokens will be added to the total supply of POM too
 - Only the owner of the contract can do this for now
 -  It takes up to 15s for each transaction to go through, therefore I will not be showing the Total Supply after minting due to the time-limit of GIFs